ts-bitcoin/ts-bitcoin/README.md

    fromString, toJSON, fromJSON, toBuffer, fromBuffer, toHex, fromHex methods.

-4. All standard features of the blockchain are implemented (or will be) and saved in lib/.
-All BIPs are correctly implemented and, where appropriate, saved as bip-xx.js in lib/ (since that is their standard name).
+4. All standard features of the blockchain are implemented (or will be) and saved in src/.
+All BIPs are correctly implemented and, where appropriate, saved as bip-xx.ts in src/ (since that is their standard name).
 In order to allow rapid development, Yours Bitcoin includes non-standard and experimental features.
-Any non-standard features (such as colored coins or stealth addresses) are labeled as such in index.js as well as in comments.
+Any non-standard features (such as colored coins or stealth addresses) are labeled as such in index.ts as well as in comments.

 5. Expose everything, including dependencies.
 This makes it possible to develop apps that require fine-grained control over the basics, such as big numbers and